pburglin/terraform101/README.md

 # Lab

-Review Terraform modules here: https://www.terraform.io/docs/modules/sources.html
+Review list of Terraform providers here: https://www.terraform.io/docs/providers/index.html

+Click on AWS.
+You will find at the left side all the resources Terraform can manipulate in AWS.
+At the right side you will find various examples.

 ## Setup terraform user in AWS